Zilber-Pink in $Y(1)^n$: Beyond multiplicative degeneration: Isogenies and archimedean relations

 \subsection{The toy case: $n=3$}

-The Zilber-Pink for curves starts taking meaning for $n\geq 3$.
+Zilber-Pink for curves starts taking meaning for $n\geq 3$.
 In this subsection we work with the minimal such dimension, i.e. here $n=3$.\\

-As usual let us write $s_0\in S'(K)$ for the only singular value of the morphism $f'$.
-We write $\CX_0$ for the connected fiber at $s_0$ of the N\'eron model of $\CX$ over $S'$.
-There are three things that can potentially happen in this case: \begin{enumerate} \item $\CX_0=\G_m^3$ this has been dealt with in \cite{daworr4},
+We write $\CX'_0$ for the connected fiber at $s_0$ of the N\'eron model of $\CX$ over $S'$, as per our usual notation explained in \Cref{section:setting}.
+Keeping in mind that we are working under the assumptions of \Cref{reduction1} and \Cref{reduction2}, we get that, up to some permutations of the coordinates, there are in practice three cases that we need to examine in this scenario: \begin{enumerate} \item $\CX'_0=\G_m^3$ this has been dealt with in \cite{daworr4},

-\item $\CX_0=\G_m^2\times E$ with $E$ some elliptic curve, or
+\item $\CX'_0=\G_m^2\times E$ with $E$ some elliptic curve, or

-\item $\CX_0=\G_m \times E\times E'$ with $E$ and $E'$ (not necessarily distinct) elliptic curves. \end{enumerate}
+\item $\CX'_0=\G_m \times E\times E'$ with $E$ and $E'$ (not necessarily distinct) elliptic curves. \end{enumerate}